Devbysteph/student_club_solution/README.md

 # student_club_solution
-A solution by micrsoft learn student amabassadors to showcase the use of powerplatform
+A solution by Microsoft learn student amabassadors to showcase the use of powerplatform.